muradwahid/facebook-embed-block/readme.txt

 = Where can I get support? =

-You can post your questions on the [support forum here](https://wordpress.org/support/plugin/facebook-embed-block/)
+You can post your questions on the [support forum here](https://wordpress.org/support/plugin/social-media-embed/)

 == Screenshots ==

-1. Facebook Embed Block
+1. Social Media Embed Block
 2. Settings